Suhail8026/CALCULATOR/README.md

-"this is my 2nd project as intern "
+# this is my 2nd project as intern
 <br>